Southeast Asia: Hindu and Buddhist kingdoms era

 By the fifth century CE, trade networking between East and West was concentrated in the maritime route.
-Foreign traders were starting to use new routes such as Malacca and Sunda Strait due to the development of maritime Southeast Asia.
+Foreign traders were starting to use new routes such as the Malacca and Sunda Straits due to the development of maritime Southeast Asia.
 This change resulted in the decline of Funan, while new maritime powers such as Srivijaya, Tarumanagara, and Mataram emerged.
 Srivijaya especially became the dominant maritime power for more than 5 centuries, controlling both Strait of Malacca and Sunda Strait.
 This dominance started to decline when Srivijaya were invaded by Chola Empire, a dominant maritime power of Indian subcontinent, in 1025.
 The invasion reshaped power and trade in the region, resulted in the rise of new regional powers such as the Khmer Empire and Kahuripan.
 Continued commercial contacts with the Chinese Empire enabled the Cholas to influence the local cultures.
 Many of the surviving examples of the Hindu cultural influence found today throughout Southeast Asia are the result of the Chola expeditions.
 (Note: The great temple complex at Prambanan in Indonesia exhibit a number of similarities with the South Indian architecture.)